Organising Care and Support

 One main option, if a caring role is having an impact on a person’s wellbeing and/or affecting their physical or mental health then they can request a free carer’s assessment from the local authority adult social care team.
 This is specifically for informal carers and can lead to help with the caring role, respite care, aids/equipment and support to complete a carer’s emergency card.
 The local authority may help fund some of this.

-There is a local scheme Carer’s Together Wiltshire tel: 01380 710300 or email enquiries@carerstogetherwiltshire.org.uk and in Swindon there is Swindon Carer’s Centre that offer support for informal carers.
+There is a local scheme Carer’s Together Wiltshire tel: 01380 710300 or email enquiries@carerstogetherwiltshire.org.uk and in Swindon there is Swindon Carer’s Centre that offer support for informal carers who complete carer's assessments on behalf of the local authority.

-See our dedicated Organising Care and Support page for more ideas and suggestions.
-We understand that arranging and funding care support whether at home or residential care can be complex and we can give further advice on specific enquiries if needed.
+We understand that arranging and funding care support for a loved one can be complex and we can give further advice on specific enquiries if needed.

 I need help with hospital discharge or hospital stays